top of page

 Are You Handling Adverse Action Notices Correctly?
 Two Common Mistakes to Avoid

 If you’re in mortgage lending, you’ve likely heard this before: documentation matters.
-But according to the Federal Reserve’s latest Compliance Outlook webinar I attended, lenders are still getting flagged for the same two issues when it comes to adverse action.
+According to the Federal Reserve’s latest Compliance Outlook webinar I attended, lenders are still getting flagged for the same two issues regarding adverse action.

-Both involve clear rules under Regulation B, and both can be easily overlooked in day-to-day operations.
-And both can lead to violations if not handled correctly.
+Both issues involve clear rules under Regulation B. They can easily be overlooked in day-to-day operations.
+Ignoring them can lead to violations if not handled correctly.

 Here’s a deeper look at what examiners are seeing and what your team should be doing differently.